Naixu-Guo/.github.io/_pages/story.md

 Some additional works
 ======
 * Seeing the great potential for recent LLM progress, yet there are still so many people who do not even know these, my friends and I write a book to introduce these and hands-on propmt engineering.
 The book is called 《驾驭ChatGPT：学会提示词》.
-This book will be buyable quite soon.
+This book will become buyable quite soon.